 ReclassificationInformation on how a district determines whether or not an English learner student has sufficient English proficiency to be reclassified as a fluent English speaker.

-Reclassification is the process whereby a student is reclassified from an English learner to Fluent English Proficient (RFEP).
-Local districts determine when the student has met the 4 criteria listed in Education Code (EC) Section 313 (f) , in accordance with the California Department of Education (CDE).
+Reclassification is the process whereby a student is reclassified from English learner status to fluent English proficient (RFEP) status.
+Local education agencies determine when the student has met the four criteria listed in Education Code (EC) Section 313 (f) , in accordance with the California Department of Education (CDE).

 Reclassification procedures shall utilize multiple criteria in determining whether to reclassify a pupil as proficient in English, including, but not limited to, all of the following: